 Surgical and Anesthesia Errors

 Surgical and anesthesia errors are responsible for thousands of cases of injury, permanent disability, and death each year in the U.S. There are a large number of possible surgical and anesthesia errors, in part because of the thousands of different kinds of surgeries.
 However, some types of surgical and anesthesia errors are more common than others.
-For example:

 - The wrong surgical procedure is performed